jjf3/mediacore/docs/threadfin-setup.md

 ## Functional Configuration:

-This theradfin is configured by using the direct link provided by your IPTV service provider for both m3u and the EPG guide XML data
+This theradfin is configured by using the direct link provided by your IPTV service provider for both m3u and the EPG guide XML data.

 With this solution you can also use EPGBest to filter a m3u or EPG data

 ## Notes